Cal Youth Camps FAQs

 How are activities for camp assigned?

 Cubs enrolled in two-week sessions have a choice of two activity tracks: Sports Track or Sports/Art Track.
 Cubs make their track selection at the time of registration.
 Activities and groups for both full-day and half-day campers are based on their track selection.
 Every attempt is made to offer a wide selection of activities, however individual activities cannot be selected by each camper, they are pre-assigned.
 Factors affecting our ability to offer specific sports are staff and facility availability.
 Campers who select the Sports Track are only scheduled into sports activities.
 Campers who select the Sports/Art track will get a combination of sports activities and one or two arts activities such as crafts, drama, dance, nature, etc. Morning Only Cubs and One Week Cubs are automatically in a Sports and Art Track.
-Due to Covid-19 considerations, swim lesson activities will not be part of the daily schedule for either Blue Camp or Explorer Camp this summer,

 At the time of registration, campers submit their 10 activity preferences by rank (from 1–highest priority to 10–lowest priority).
 Classes like archery are in high demand and not guaranteed.
 Campers are scheduled into three morning activities and all-day campers are also scheduled into three afternoon activities.
 Campers registered prior to April 1 are scheduled first.
 We use the 10 activity preferences as a guide.
 Campers pick up their session activity schedule at camper orientation or on the first day of each session.
 Every attempt is made to offer a wide selection of the sports and activities.
 Factors affecting our ability to offer specific sports are enrollment, staff, and facility availability.
-Due to Covid-19 considerations, swim lesson activities will not be part of the daily schedule for Blue Camp or Explorer Camp this summer,
+Swim lessons are an elective activity for the 2-week Blue Camp sessions.
+Swim lessons are not included in the 1-week Blue Camp sessions.

-Explorer Camp:Explorer campers participate in pre-assigned activities that are a mixture of high-energy activities balanced with one or two creative, non-athletic recreation activities such as art, nature, music, or yoga.
+Explorer campers participate in pre-assigned activities that are a mixture of high-energy activities balanced with one or two creative, non-athletic recreation activities such as art, nature, music, or yoga.
 Explorer Campers do not have the option of choosing their activities.
 Activities are pre-assigned by the Camp Coordinator approximately one week prior to the beginning of each session.
+Swim lessons are part of the daily activities for Explorer Camp.
+Alternative activities can be requested.
 Class availability depends on staff expertise and availability.
 Every attempt is made to offer a wide selection of the sports and activities.
 Factors affecting our ability to offer specific sports are staff and facility availability.

 Can I change my campers' activity preferences?

 Groups and activities are scheduled before camp starts and group activities are set for the entire session.
 Campers may not change their assigned group on the first day of camp.
 If a camper has tried their schedule for a few days and is still unhappy, we will explore the possibility of a group change.
 However, group changes are reserved for extreme cases.
 We would like parents to bring us any issues relating to your camper’s schedule immediately.
 This allows us to talk with the instructors and group leaders about making any changes before we switch a camper to another group.
 Campers enrolled in Bears or Grizzlies are given an activity track option at the time of registration.

 Group activities are scheduled before camp starts and are set for the entire session.
 Explorer campers receive a Rotation Activity Schedule on the first day of camp.
 We will do everything possible to ensure campers are happy with their assigned activities and groups, though we cannot guarantee schedule changes.
 If a child has tried his or her group and activity schedule for a couple of days and is still unhappy, we will explore a possible group change.
 However, this is reserved for extreme cases.
 We would like parents to bring any issues to our attention immediately.
 This allows us to talk with the instructors and group leaders to make any necessary changes before a grouping change is made.

 - Preparing for Camp

-Where are your camps located?Our camps are located at various locations on and near the UC Berkeley Campus.
+Our camps are located at various locations on and near the UC Berkeley Campus.
 Maps and directions to each location can be found here: Camp Locations.